Guraspinho/LavaPi-Technical-Assesment/README.md

 Make sure your `docker-compose.yml` file includes the necessary configurations for running the application, such as environment variables and service definitions.

+You can now visit http://localhost:3000/api to view the API Swagger documentation.

+For restricted routes, you can use the JWT by simply passing the token itself; there’s no need to include the "Bearer" prefix.

 ## 2. Project structure

 ```sh